 A Look at the Business Information Form

 Initially, the PCC envisioned a common application for business owners to send to all Consortium members.
-However, diverse lending specifications for each institution made using a common application next to impossible.
+However, diverse lending specifications for each institution made using a common application all but impossible.
 Snyder and the lenders shifted their plan and created the common information form as a first step for potential borrowers.
 Business owners still apply directly to the lending institution after submitting the form, but the process eliminates the guesswork of which institutions may be interested in funding them — and saves applicants precious time.
 Business owners complete applications they know are realistic, rather than applying to a bevy of uninterested lenders.

 Business owners currently cannot choose which Consortium members receive their information.
 As of now, business owners working with the PCC are excited to get their application to as many lenders as possible and have not requested their information only be sent to certain lenders.

 Since the PCC does not yet have a marketing budget, Snyder partners with community-based organizations to help spread word.
 A trusted neighborhood organization vouching for the PCC raises the program’s credibility, since some small businesses, especially those in underserved neighborhoods, are skeptical of working with government and formal lenders.
-Further, the diverse languages and cultures throughout the city make communication a challenge and the partner organization helps bridge these divides.
+Further, the diverse languages and cultures throughout the city make communication a challenge, and the partner organization helps bridge these divides.
 The PCC also partners with the Welcoming Center for New Pennsylvanians to connect with immigrant-owned businesses.

 Currently the modest number of applications the program receives allows Snyder to keep the process and oversight simple.
-However, if the PCC begins receiving more applications, an automated system to receive, screen and distribute applications to Consortium members may become necessary.
+However, if the PCC begins receiving more applications, an automated system to collect, screen and distribute applications to Consortium members may become necessary.

 Establishing guidelines regarding the kinds of institutions allowed to join the Consortium has been challenging and is slated to be completed in June, 2017.
-When the PCC first started, Snyder only contacted regulated lenders he believed would fit well in the Consortium.
+When the PCC first started, Snyder only contacted regulated lenders he thought would fit well in the Consortium.
 However, as the PCC gains recognition, other lenders — including unregulated ones based online — are seeking entry.
-Though keeping the PCC inclusive is a priority, its success requires distinguishing between reputable and predatory lenders to protect both its integrity and applying businesses.
+Though keeping the PCC inclusive is a priority, its success demands distinguishing between reputable and predatory lenders to protect both its integrity and applying businesses.

 Considerations for Local Business Coalitions

-Geographical Location of Funders
+Location of Funders

 Geographic Location of the Business

 As the PCC is housed with the City of Philadelphia, only businesses located within its boundaries may apply to the PCC.
-Consider implementing the program to fit your organization’s boundaries or work with your local government economic development office to implement the program.
+Consider implementing the program to fit your organization’s geographic boundaries or work with your local government economic development office to implement the program.